 Oak Glen apple orchards produce many unique varieties, such as the Vasquez and King David, as well as “antique varieties” no longer commercially available.
 Seasonal U-Pick apples, berries, and pumpkins.
 Apple picking season starts Labor Day weekend and runs through the end of November.
 Oak Glen is located in the mountains above the San Bernardino Valley

-Leona Valley is Southern California’s cherry picking capitol.
+Leona Valley is Southern California’s cherry picking capital.
 Prime cherry picking season is May through mid-July.
-Leona Valley has eight family run farms that offer cherry picking.
+Leona Valley has eight family-run farms that offer cherry picking.
 U-pick pricing is by the bucket or you can purchase pre-picked boxes of cherries.
-Leona Valley is about a one hour drive north of Los Angeles.
+Leona Valley is about a one-hour drive north of Los Angeles.